-The procurement of any works, goods or services from the value of £5,000 to £25,000 shall require a minimum of three written quotations.
+The procurement of any works, goods or services from the value of £5,000 to £25,000 shall require a minimum of three quotations.
 Further quotations or a formal tender process can be sought if it is considered appropriate.
+Quotes can be obtained by officers manually or by using the Electronic Procurement System.
+Quotes using the Electronic Procurement System can also be advertised on South East Business Portal.
+Advice on using the EPS can be sought from CPU.

 The procurement of goods or services is generally managed through the Central Purchasing Unit (CPU).
 CPU can manage the invitation of suppliers, receipt of quotations and the recording of quotations.
 It is the Contract Administrator's responsibility to contact CPU if the goods or services procurement can be managed through CPU.
+The Council is in the process of rolling out an Electronic Procurement System to be used in conjunction with CPU.